jerry9871/CausalLinkSim/README.md

 ### Must have: ELECTROMAGNETISM and SPECIAL RELATIVITY

-- Electrostatic force is a property of the particle and its charge (Gauss's law) and the action quanta are distributed across causal links (my claim).
+- Electrostatic force is a (quasi-fundamental) property of the particle and its charge (Gauss's law) and the action quanta are distributed across causal links (my claim).
 - Length contraction is emergent phenomena observed within the massive particles and their causal interactions, due to the advanced/retarded interaction delivery along the causal links.
 - The Lorentz invariance (statement that fundamental laws are the same for all inertial observers) is implicit, since we do not require any reference frame and / or the field to propagate in.
 The causal link speed is isotropic in the frame reference of the receiver entity.
 - A light clock moving at constant speed relative to a stationary observer will appear to tick slower due to advanced/retarded wavefront delivery along the causal links.
 Within the Twin paradox concept, the total tick count accumulated by a non-inertial clock will be less than the stationary clock at reunion, as predicted by the conventional theory.
 This is due to the combined effect of advanced/retarded wavefront and the inertial coupling (to be shown).
 A hint can be found in the Dialect video, where they demonstrated that twin paradox can be explained without the need for isotropy of the speed of light, effectively demonstrating that the Lorentz's Original Ether Theory is sufficient to explain the effect.